 If you are the one filling out the form at the police station or DMV, be sure to describe the accident in as much detail as the form allows—and then some.

 Party and Witness Statements

-If the report is being taken by a responding officer, be sure to read over what he or she writes down for you and confirm its accuracy on the spot.
+If the report is being taken by a responding officer, be sure to read over what they write down for you, and confirm its accuracy on the spot.
 You may want to review what the other parties and witnesses put down in their statements if you get the opportunity.

-Don't expect to be able to change something that amounts to a conclusion reached by the report taker, though, even if you believe the conclusion is factually incorrect.
+Don't expect to be able to change something that amounts to a conclusion reached by the report taker, though, even if you believe that the conclusion is factually incorrect.

 Remember, the need for a police accident report to be complete and accurate is hard to overstate.

 The police are not able to respond to every fender bender in a parking lot or driveway.

 If your vehicle is damaged in the grocery store parking lot, the police will likely not come to file a police report if there are no major injuries.
 That means you will need to take down the information yourself.